SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/connections.md

 plot!(solp, idxs = [bp.v])
 ```

 But, what if we wanted to plot the mass position?
-This is easy for the position based domain, we have the state `bp₊s(t)`, but for the velocity based domain we have `sv₊delta_s(t)` which is the spring stretch.
-To get the absolute position we add the spring natrual length (1m) and the fixed position (1m).
+This is easy for the position-based domain, we have the state `bp₊s(t)`, but for the velocity-based domain we have `sv₊delta_s(t)` which is the spring stretch.
+To get the absolute position, we add the spring natural length (1m) and the fixed position (1m).
 As can be seen, we then get the same result.

 ```@example connections
 plot(ylabel = "mass position [m]")